 There’s no such thing as expertise in writing or maximum peak of learning; there’s always an avenue to learn something new regarding this skill or profession.

-You might want to ask why doesn’t the writing profession have a full stop?
-Well, that’s because the more you get the knowledge in writing, the spectacular your writing ingredients would be.
+You might want to ask why doesn’t the writing profession have a full stop.
+Well, that’s because the more you get knowledge in writing, the more spectacular your writing ingredients will be.

 PS: There’s no need to apply all literary elements in your book, but simply knowing what stuff to use at the right time is critical.